Dana Bergstrom

-Dana Michelle Bergstrom is a senior researcher at the Australian Antarctic Division most notable for her work on identifying and mitigating risks against Antarctic and Sub Antarctic Ecosystems.
+Dana Michelle Bergstrom is an Australian Antarctic scientist.
+She is a senior researcher at the Australian Antarctic Division most notable for her work on identifying and mitigating risks against Antarctic and Sub Antarctic Ecosystems.

 Early life and education

 Bergstrom is from Sydney, Australia.
 She went to Hunters Hill High School and undertook her undergraduate study at Macquarie University (Sydney).
 Her postgraduate study was also Macquarie University, where she completed a master's degree.
 Bergstrom travelled to Macquarie Island in 1983 for her Masters fieldwork, this made her one of the earliest female scientists to go south in the Australian Antarctic program for sustained field work.
 She continued her focus on Macquarie Island to, researching holocene vegetation for her PhD which was awarded in 1985.
 Prior to working at the Antarctic Division, Bergstrom was a senior lecturer in ecology and botany at The University of Queensland.